Abdurrahmaan-Bica/Password-Generator/README.md

 # Password Generator
 The Random Password Generator is a web-based application designed to generate complex and secure passwords.
 This README provides an overview of the application's functionality, features and how to use it.
+This application is a user-friendly password generator designed to operate across different screen sizes, from small mobile devices to larger desktop screens.

 ## 🔍 Overview